twisted/twisted/docs/development/ai-policy.rst

 We would like to have a fair process for appeal and deliberation here, but unfortunately such processes are prone to abuse, especially when they may be requested by automated systems without a human even making the request.
-Alternate processes for verification are under consideration but none exists yet at this time.
+We are considering alternate processes for verification of human authorship, but we have not enacted any at this time.

 Policy vs. Preference
 =====================